Is Your Skin Stressed? Signs and Solutions

 "[Stress] releases hormones into the bloodstream and creates different reactions in the skin."

-Stress can hit hard, especially during these unprecedented times aka Covid, the war and lack of leadership across the globe.
+Stress can hit hard, especially during these unprecedented times, such as Covid, the war, and lack of leadership across the globe.
 Even if you’re meditating each morning and streaming Yoga classes by night, the effects of the current climate can affect more than your mind; stress can also take a toll on your complexion.
-Stress can increase cortisol levels which in turn increases inflammation and inflammation can exacerbate whatever your underlying skin conditions may be.
+Stress can increase cortisol levels which in turn increases inflammation, exacerbating underlying skin conditions.

-Some signs to realise that you skin barrier is stressed might be; redness, inflamed skin, severe dryness, dehydrated skin, irritation and itchiness, stinging or burning sensations when applying products, increased breakouts, and overall lack of glow.
-While the skin barrier is very resilient, it is also a very delicate balance.
+Signs that your skin barrier is stressed might include redness, inflamed skin, severe dryness, dehydration, irritation and itchiness, stinging or burning sensations when applying products, increased breakouts, and an overall lack of glow.
+While the skin barrier is very resilient, it is also a delicate balance.

-When your skin does an outcry bring it back to the essentials.
+When your skin reacts, bring it back to the essentials:

-Simply put: give you skin a little break and let your skin breath.
+Simply put: give your skin a little break and let it breathe.

 Know your skin